Nero (band): Between II Worlds (2013–2016)

-Side projects and new material (2016–present)
+Side projects and singles (2016–2022)

 Group members Dan Stephens and Alana Watson got married in December 2015.
 They announced in June 2017 that they were expecting a baby and that Alana would not be resuming her touring duties until the baby's arrival in 2018.

 NERO focused more on side projects after the release of Between II Worlds.
 Joe Ray launched a solo project in 2017, while Stephens and Watson announced a new electronic pop project The Night in March 2018.
 During promotion for The Night, Stephens and Watson clarified that NERO was still active alongside the side projects, with new music in the works.

 In 2021 during the lead-up to the 10th Anniversary of Welcome Reality, the debut album, the band released three remixes of classics from Daft Punk, Frankie Goes to Hollywood and Disciples after a nearly two year silence.
+They also announced they were working on their third album.

 In 2022, NERO joined deadmau5's “We Are Friends” tour as the main support act.
-They also went on to remix the deadmau5 track “XYZ” on his label mau5trap, which was released on August 26th, 2022.
-They have also released a highly anticipated new track called “Renegade” which features the artist RL Grime and was released on December 2nd, 2022.
-This is the first original single produced by the trio since June 8th, 2015.
+They also went on to remix the deadmau5 track “XYZ” on his label mau5trap, which was released on August 26, 2022.
+They have also released a highly anticipated new track called “Renegade” which features the artist RL Grime and was released on December 2, 2022.
+This is the first original single produced by the trio since December 4th, 2018.

+Into the Unknown (2023–present)

+On 27 October 2023, Nero released their first solo original material in 5 years with "Truth", and announced it was the first single from their upcoming third studio album, Into the Unknown.
+The band subsequently released the next single, "Blame You" on 26 January 2024, and then the third single "Draw Energy" on 10 May 2024.

+The band announced the release of Into the Unknown to be on 16 August 2024, as well as announcing a US tour beginning in September 2024.
+They then released the fourth and fifth singles, "Too Many Questions" and "Solar", on 21 June and 2 August, respectively.